 Students are able to use choose freely for their remaining three options.
 They are, of course, able to choose further EBacc subjects as part of these remaining choices.
-It should be noted, as outlined below, that all students currently studying two languages at Key Stage 3 (French and German or French and Spanish) are required to opt for a language at GCSE.
+It should be noted, as outlined below, that all students currently studying two languages in Year 9 (French and German or French and Spanish) are required to opt for a language at GCSE.

 Languages at GCSE

 We believe that it is in the best interests of students that they continue to study a foreign language at GCSE level.
 As a result, all students who are currently following dual language courses in Year 9 (French and Spanish or French and German) will be required to continue at least one of their current languages at GCSE level.
 In addition, we also encourage students who have a talent for languages to continue to study both French and German or Spanish.
 Students who study one language in Year 9 are equally encouraged to continue to study French as a GCSE option.